TabletSat-Aurora

 TabletSat-Aurora is a Russian micro-satellite launched in 2014.
 The satellite is built in shape of hexagonal prism, with 6 foldable solar panels.
-It is claimed to be the first privately developed satellite in Russian Federation.
+It is claimed to be the first privately developed satellite in the Russian Federation.

 Launch

 TabletSat-Aurora was launched from Dombarovsky site 13, Russia, on 19 June 2014 by a Dnepr rocket.
 Two-way communication with Earth was successfully established soon after launch.

 Mission

-It intended to verify technologies for the future satellite constellation earth observation technologies Main payload is the panchromatic photo camera capable of 15m resolution at nadir.
+It intended to verify technologies for the future satellite constellation Earth observation technologies Main payload is the panchromatic photo camera capable of 15m resolution at nadir.